Special pricing on Purchases image

 The two primary energizers for my creative expression are emotional reactions to life events, and the fascinating, intricate abstract design found in nature.
 Both life events and nature require focus, respect and passionate expression.

-Reconnecting with art making after a protracted separation, I recognize myself now not as an artist whose visual expression has lain fallow for years, rather as one who has so much more to say without using a word.
+Reconnecting with art making after a protracted separation, I recognize myself now not as an artist whose visual expression has lain fallow for years, rather as one who has much more to say without using a word.

 Commissions are available.